thomasgtaylor/how.wtf/content/post/2023-05-05-test-aws-credentials-using-aws-cli.md

 ---
-title: Test AWS credentials using AWS CLI
-date: 2023-05-05T23:55:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-05-05 23:55:00-04:00
 description: How to test AWS credentials using the AWS CLI
-categories:
-- Cloud
 tags:
+- aws
-- AWS
+- aws-cli
-- AWS CLI
+title: Test AWS credentials using AWS CLI
 ---

 Testing for AWS credentials is a straightforward operation.